-Option Detail Select (click The 'Status' column indicates whether the on) name of element element has been:

-- Moved or re-sized (Changed) - Deleted from the diagram (Baseline only) - Added to the diagram since the Baseline was captured (Model only), or - Deleted from its parent external Package, and there is no record in the current Baseline (because the Baseline is only for the current diagram's parent Package)

-This diagram-linked element has been deleted from the model.
+Option Detail Select (click on) name of element The 'Status' column indicates whether the element has been: • Moved or re-sized (Changed) • Deleted from the diagram (Baseline only) Added to the diagram since the Baseline was captured (Model only), or Deleted from its parent external Package, and there is no record in the current Baseline (because the Baseline is only for the current diagram's parent Package) This diagram-linked element has been deleted from the model.
 The element might be found in a different baseline either in a parent Package baseline or a different Package baseline outside of the current Package.
 If the external referenced element is restored to the model, the visual comparison will be able to resolve the missing diagram object in the current baseline.

-When an item is selected, the corresponding element on the diagram is highlighted as shown:

-• Deleted from the diagram

-Added to the diagram
+When an item is selected, the corresponding element on the diagram is highlighted as shown: • Deleted from the diagram Req - Load Stress3 • Added to the diagram View Basket Test • Resized or moved to a new position

-• Resized or moved to a new position Order Screen Tests • A deleted external element on the diagram [external reference] The highlighted element on the diagram is marked with a colored dot, as shown, to indicate that it is in focus.
+• A deleted external element on the diagram [external reference] The highlighted element on the diagram is marked with a colored dot, as shown, to indicate that it is in focus.
 Position the diagram to show the selected element To scroll the diagram so that you can see the original (Baseline) position of an element, double-click on the item in the list.
 To scroll the diagram so that you can see the current (model) position of the element, press and hold Ctrl while you double-click on the item.
 Leave the changes in the item as they are Ensure that the checkbox against the item is not selected.
 Click on the OK button.

-Roll the changes back to the Baseline position

-Click on the checkbox against each required item (or click on the Check All button to select every item).

-The 'Action' column displays the action required to roll each element's relationship to the diagram back to the Baseline relationship, and on the diagram the selected elements are represented as shown:

-• This deleted element will be restored

-This added element will be removed

-• This resized/repositioned element will be put back in its original position blue direction arrow for each reposition or resize that has been checked.
+Roll the changes back to the Baseline position Click on the checkbox against each required item (or click on the Check All button to select every item).
+The 'Action' column displays the action required to roll each element's relationship to the diagram back to the Baseline relationship, and on the diagram the selected elements are represented as shown: This deleted element will be restored Req - Load Stress3 This added element will be removed This resized/repositioned element will be put back in its original position Order Screen Tests This element from another Package, deleted from the diagram, cannot be restored from this Baseline [external reference] The comparison automatically shows a blue direction arrow for each reposition or resize that has been checked.
 For a heavily edited diagram this might be confusing.
-However, you can hide the arrow for all elements except the one currently in focus; to do this: